0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 ## Deregister as a deposit or a withdrawal oracle node

-To deregister as a deposit or withdrawal oracle node you need to disassociate your tokens from the Large Oracle contract.
+To deregister as a deposit or withdrawal oracle node you need to [disassociate your tokens from the large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014/disassociateTokensFromContract).
-After disassociating tokens from the Large Oracle contract the tokens will no longer be available when selecting nodes for a new oracle.
+After disassociating tokens from the large oracle contract the tokens will no longer be available when selecting nodes for a new oracle.

 However, you might not be able to immediately disassociate tokens if the tokens are currently allocated to an oracle or pending being unlocked.
 If